 7. Leave the concrete jungle and head for the greenery instead

 Big cities with loads of concrete conserve the heat and release it during the evening.
 Making for hot sticky nights and even hotter days the next morning.

 8. Cover up in thin flowing cloths

-It can be tempting to take off all your cloths to cool down.
+It can be tempting to take off all your clothes to cool down.
 If you can’t show a little skin in summer, when can you?

-Wear thin, flowy cloths.
-Better a size too big than something that sticks to your skin or pinches your thighs.
+Wear thin, flowy clothes.
+Better size up than something that sticks to your skin or pinches your thighs.
 Don’t choose synthetic fabrics as they make you sweat easily and start to smell after 5 seconds.

 Now is the moment to wear that floppy hat.
-No, not just for the gram, to shade your face from the sun.
+No, not just for the gram, but to shade your face from the sun.

 For an instant cooling effect, pop your skin moisturizer in the fridge for an hour or so or just cooling after-sun lotion.
 Aloe Vera always does the trick for me.

 10. Cool off at a waterpark or fountain (if allowed)

 I’m not saying to dive in the first fountain you see.
 Some are monuments or even dangerous, but many cities have these cool water sprouts where you can run around, cool off and just have fun (with the kids.)

 Some come at an extra fee of 2 or 3 euros but others are the exact same price.
 All you have to do is go online and purchase in advance.